bowhan/piPipes/README.md

 A more detailed explanation can be found [here](https://github.com/bowhan/piPipes/wiki/Degradome-seq).

 ###*chip* : ChIP-Seq pipeline
-ChIP Seq pipeline aligns both input and ChIP data to genome with Bowtie2.
+ChIP Seq pipeline aligns both input and ChIP data to genome with Bowtie2 (-u or -m) or Bowtie (-e).
 Peak calling was done using MASC2.
 Signal is normalized in three different methods (ppois, FE and logLR).
 TSS/TES/meta plots are drawn using bwtool.
 In the dual-sample mode, peak calling is redone for each sample without inter-library normalization, by differential peak calling algorithm of MACS2 directly.
 TSS/TES/meta plots are drawn for those loci using the normalized signal.

 A more detailed explanation can be found [here](https://github.com/bowhan/piPipes/wiki/ChIP-seq).

 ###*dna* : Genomic Seq pipeline
-Genomic Seq pipelines aligns the paired-end reads to genome with Bowtie2, BWA-MEM and mrFast.
+Genomic Seq pipelines aligns the paired-end reads to genome with BWA-MEM and mrFast (for VariationHunder, optional).
 Variations were called using different algorithms.

 A more detailed explanation can be found [here](https://github.com/bowhan/piPipes/wiki/Genome-seq).

 ##CITATION
-* in preparation
+* under review

 ##CONTACT